Oscar Predictions: Deep Cover

 Wick can no longer have a safe space in the Continental Hotel, managed by Winston (Ian McShane) and his trusty concierge (Lance Reddick).
 That place provided many highlights in the first two pictures, but our man branches out here.
 After an excursion to Rome in #2, Wick’s passport gets him to Casablanca here.
 That’s where he teams with Berry and does a Clark Griswold style desert journey that does give him a respite from the cool looking rain.

 Calling the shots is the Adjudicator (an effective Asia Kate Dillon).
 She’s in charge of punishing the folks who’ve helped Wick out in the past.
 This includes Winston and the returning Bowery King (Laurence Fishburne, still having a ball).
-Our head henchman who wants the collect the Wick murder money is Zero (Mark Dacascos) and his character is quite fun.
+Our head henchman who wants to collect the Wick murder money is Zero (Mark Dacascos) and his character is quite fun.
 He may have a task to complete, but he’s also a total fanboy of the legend he’s hunting.
 Their interplay is an added bonus.

 Parabellum is ultimately about how well the action scenes work.
 Director Chad Stahelski and Reeves once again dig deep into their bag of martial arts inspired tricks.
 And a decent sized portion of the fight sequences are downright thrilling.
 Perhaps this series will eventually run of gas and the choreography of Reeves in sadistic motion delivering headshots won’t be as satisfying.
 Not yet.